Hugo Charlton: Middle East human rights work

 Since 2000, his work has involved the monitoring of women's rights and human rights in the Kurdish regions of Turkey, Syria and Iraq, and the monitoring of elections on behalf of the predecessor to Turkey's Peoples' Democratic Party (HDP).
 He is currently engaged in developing a program to provide psychosocial support for the survivors of the Yezidi genocide in Iraq.

 Charlton is a founding member of the Campaign against Criminalising Communities which has been campaigning against the misuse of anti-terrorism legislation since 1999.
 He is also a member of the Kurdish Genocide Task Force (KGTF), an international group, endorsed and supported by the Kurdistan Regional Government (KRG), and a member of the Panel of Defence Lawyers for the Special Tribunal for Lebanon.

-He became aware of human trafficking out of Yarlswood Immigration Removal Centre in 2000, and subsequently visited and wrote a report on the issue in post-conflict Balkans.
+He became aware of human trafficking out of Yarl's Wood Immigration Removal Centre in 2000, and subsequently visited and wrote a report on the issue in post-conflict Balkans.

 He is Chair of Widows for Peace through Democracy, the registered UK charity and umbrella organisation for partner widows’ associations and organisations in developing and conflict afflicted countries.